Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Models and Methodology

 \subsection{Estimation}

-We first assume the factor orders $r_1$ and $r_2$ are known and formulate the ideas at the population level.
-The sample estimation and a way to estimate the order of the matrix-variate factor process are discussed shortly after.
+We begin by assuming that the factor orders $(r_1,r_2)$ are known and develop the ideas at the population level.
+This is followed by discussions on sample estimation and methods to estimate the factor orders.